The 10 Key Benefits of Enphase Micro Inverter Systems

 The Enphase Envoy Communications Gateway is the networking hub for the system.
 The Envoy Gateway connects to the internet to transfer live data on system performance and critical issues.
 As your Enphase Installer, Solaray receive automatic emails alerting us to any technical issues, making it simple to conduct system checks remotely from our head office in Glendenning, or even when our technicians are on the road.
 Customers are also able to read system output and check the system status on the Envoy’s LED screen.

 The Enlighten software platform provides solar professionals and solar system owners with ongoing system statistics and uptime assurance.
 Enlighten has a user friendly and engaging interface to view your energy production.
 This energy monitoring platform is regarded as one of the best in the industry.

-4. System Safety
+4. AC Solar Panels For System Safety

 Micro Inverter systems avoid the need for high voltage DC cable runs, increasing safety for the home owner.
 If a string inverter system was invented today it would probably be deemed illegal due to the need for a high voltage cable run through your home.
 There is also power leakage on longer DC cable runs, making safe and easy AC cable runs the preferred option whenever possible.

 In the unlikely event that something goes wrong with one of the panels or micro inverters, the rest of the system that is unaffected will still be operational.
 This allows for less down time, and allows you to continue to generate solar power during a warranty claim or service check.